jockbert/particle_sim_config/README.md

 If a collision occurs at time ___t___, the momentum is defined to have been transfered and velocities have changed at that given time.

-Everything in between characters _'<'_ and _'>_ can be regarded as comments and is not them self allowed within a comment.
-All numeric values are separated by some whitespace and/or comments.
+Everything in between two quotation marks (_"_) is regarded as comment.
+All numeric values must be separated by some whitespace and/or comment.

 # Some simulation configuration examples
 The examples can also be found in folder [src/main/resources/](src/main/resources/)

 _File 1:_
 ```
-< One particle with horizontal velocity >
+" One particle with horizontal velocity "
 4 4 1
 2 2 1 0